 Centrix Channel manager by eZee Technosys is suitable for both small properties and larger ones with up to 1000 rooms.
 Businesses can list and sell their inventory on more than 130 online channels, including OTAs, GDSs, as well as vacation rentals (+30) and metasearch engines.
 Centrix can be integrated with 20 third-party PMSs, as well as its own hotel management solutions – eZee FrontDesk and Absolute.

 The solution automatically updates prices and availability across all channels in real-time, preventing data mismatches and increasing booking opportunities.
 Along with getting booking details, the channel manager fetches OTA vouchers.

 Users can choose among several deployment options – SaaS, Web, and cloud.
 The solution also runs on mobile devices, so entrepreneurs aren’t tied up to a workplace anymore.

 eZee Centrix provides detailed business insights and data analysis.
 Such insights as revenue by a selected channel or revenue monthly breakdown “can be accessed anytime from anywhere.”
 Three types of activity logs ensure the security of transaction and inventory data.

-Daily performance insights in eZee Centrix channel manager.
-Source: Capterra
+Daily performance insights in eZee Centrix channel manager

-The channel manager allows you to monitor competitor rates in real-time with the Rate Shopper tool.
-Hoteliers can track rates of up to nine hotels.
-The tool also analyzes offers competitors place on their partner channels and forecasts prices for the next 30 days.
-However, the Rate Shopper tool isn’t free and costs 4 dollars per month.
+The channel manager allows you to monitor competitor rates in real time with the Rate Shopper Tool.
+It also analyzes offers competitors place on their partner channels and forecasts prices for the next 30 days.
+However, the Rate Shopper Tool isn’t free and costs 4 dollars per month.